9 Epic Mayan Ruins on the Yucatan Peninsula Worth Exploring!

 Chichen Itza tours

-The easiest way to see Chichen Itza from Cancun is to join a guided tour.
+The easiest way to see Chichen Itza is to join a guided tour.
+Most tours include lunch and a refreshing swim in a cenote.

-You can book a Chichen Itza tour online before your trip (or at your hotel after you’ve arrived).
-Tours usually include lunch and a swim in a nearby cenote.
+You can book online before your trip (recommended!) or at your hotel once you’ve arrived.

 2) Tulum ruins

-Perched overlooking the turquoise sea, Tulum is perhaps the prettiest of all the Mayan ruins in Mexico
+Perched overlooking the turquoise sea, Tulum is one pretty site!

 Bring your bathing suit when you visit the Tulum ruins!

-Dating back to the 13th century, they’re set over a relatively small area and aren’t nearly as extensive as Chichen Itza.
+Dating back to the 13th century, they aren’t nearly as extensive as Chichen Itza.

-But Tulum is the only Mayan city built on the coast (80 miles south of Cancun).
+But Tulum has something truly special – it’s the only Mayan city perched right on the coast (about 80 miles south of Cancun).
 And it boasts a drop-dead gorgeous beach.

 An iguana hanging out at the Tulum ruins

-You enter Tulum (which means “wall” in Mayan) through a high limestone wall that protected the city.
+You enter through a high limestone wall that protected the city (“Tulum” means “wall” in Mayan).

 The most iconic structure is its cliff-top castle.
 Carved with plumed serpents, it overlooks the turquoise Caribbean sea.